 WhatRunsWhere makes it easy to find the top performing ads and campaigns in a specific niche on Desktop, Native and Mobile with Top Ads Search.
 Our keyword search will help you gather comprehensive ad intelligence for a single word or phrase.
 This is very useful if you don't necessarily know who your competitors are, are looking for other affiliates running similar offers, or if you are interested in a specific product or niche.
+Keyword search will bring up creatives that match the keyword from the last 12 months.

 How do I access the Keyword Search?
 Click "Top Ads/Keyword Search" beside the search bar.